Clostridium perfringens spores under the microscope. Photo by Don Stalons of CDC.

 When Should we Treat for Clostridium perfringens?

-Let's begin with the obvious: a dog does not need to be treated for Clostridium perfringens unless he has diarrhea.
-Since 80 percent of dogs harbor Clostridium perfringens whether they have diarrhea or not, culturing Clostridium perfringens from a fecal sample will not be adequate for diagnosis; we have to find the toxin or, at the very least, verify significant amounts of Clostridial genes capable of producing toxin.
+Let's begin with the obvious: a pet does not need to be treated for C. perfringens unless he has diarrhea.
+Since 80 percent of dogs harbor C. perfringens whether they have diarrhea or not, culturing it from a fecal sample will not be adequate for diagnosis; we have to find the toxin or, at the very least, verify significant amounts of clostridial genes capable of producing toxin.

-Getting back to the dog or cat with chronic diarrhea, the chances are that a fecal check for worms has been done and a trial course of an anti-diarrheal medication has been done.
+The chances are that a fecal check for worms has been done and a trial course of an anti-diarrheal medication has been tried.
 A possible next step would be a PCR panel that detects the DNA from an assortment of viruses and bacteria associated with diarrhea.
-Often this type of panel includes a test for Clostridial enterotoxin DNA.
+Often this type of panel includes a test for clostridial enterotoxin DNA.
 The laboratory will report a quantification of gene copies for CPA (the gene for the alpha toxin), CPE (the gene for the epsilon toxin), and CP net E/F (the gene for the net E/F toxin).
 If the number of toxin genes for any of these toxins is significant, treating with antibiotics against Clostridium is indicated.

-Keep in mind that clostridial diarrhea might be the entire problem and curative with the right antibiotic or it might be secondary to a bigger problem yet to be discovered.
+Keep in mind that Clostridial diarrhea might be the entire problem and curative with the right antibiotic or it might be secondary to a bigger problem yet to be discovered.
 Treatment for a significant Clostridial diarrhea thus might yield only partial results.

 Treating the Toxin-Positive Dog with Diarrhea

-Any number of antibiotics can be used to remove Clostridium perfringens.
+Any number of antibiotics can be used to remove it.
 Some choices include: ampicillin, amoxicillin, metronidazole, erythromycin, and tylosin.
-Tetracycline was formerly on the list but too much resistance has developed.
-If Clostridium perfringens is responsible for the diarrhea, a response to antibiotics is generally seen in a couple of days but the full course of medication should still be completed.
+Tetracycline was formerly on the list, but it has developed too much resistance.
+If C. perfringens is responsible for the diarrhea, a response to antibiotics is generally seen in a couple of days but the full course of medication your veterinarian prescribed should still be completed.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.